DFHack/dfhack/docs/plugins/regrass.rst

 ``debugfilter set Debug regrass log`` can be used to figure out why regrass is failing on a tile.
-Avoid regrassing the entire map with this enabled, as it can take several minutes.
+Avoid regrassing the entire map with this enabled, as it will flood the console for several minutes.
 Disable with ``debugfilter set Info regrass log``.

 Options
 -------